The Science Behind Mindfulness and MS: A Survey of Recent Research

 Sood writes: “Researchers believe that mindfulness may help people better respond to stress by fostering healthier coping strategies.
 For example, study participants who reported higher levels of mindfulness were less likely to rely on denial, disengagement and self-blame as coping strategies.
 They were also more likely to use more-positive strategies, such as information gathering, planning and seeking out social support.”

-Recent research supports mindfulness for MS
+Some research supports mindfulness for MS

 The National Multiple Sclerosis Society promotes mindfulness for the person with MS to “build internal energy or life force and develop compassion, love, patience, generosity, and forgiveness.”
 They describe it as a “state of active attention to the present” which can “help shift our perspective and change our mindset.”

-3 recent studies about mindfulness meditation
+3 studies about mindfulness meditation

 Here are 3 recent studies showing the promise of mindfulness meditation as a means for coping with the roller coaster of symptoms and side effects that describes living with MS: